Immigrant-DE logoEmigrantDE

 I'm a simple emigrant, and I'm in shock

-There's a big park not far from me, and we go there to walk there very often.
+Not far from me there is a large park, and we go there to walk very often.
 And every time we pass by there, I can't take my eyes off one building that's in the photo.
-First, it's simply scary because it's abandoned in the middle of cute, beautiful houses; second, what are these doors with peepholes in the windows, and anyway, what size are these windows?
-My wild imagination immediately pictures: βwhat if someone has been kidnapped and is being kept there on a chain right now.β And considering Germany's history, there are countless options for using creepy buildings.
-I've already asked a bunch of German friends and googled, but the mystery of the abandoned house remained shrouded in gloom.
-Now I was collecting material for something else and came across a photo of this very building, surrounded by others like it.
-Do you already have any guesses what it is?
-I won't keep you in suspense: it's a bunker!
+First, it's simply creepy, because it sits abandoned among pretty, beautiful houses; second, what are these doors with peepholes in the windows, and anyway, what size are the windows?
+My vivid imagination immediately pictures: "what if someone was kidnapped and kept there on a chain."
+And given Germany's history, there are countless options for using creepy buildings.
+I've already asked a bunch of German friends and googled, but the mystery of the abandoned house remained shrouded in darkness.
+Now I was gathering material for something else and came across the photo of this very building, surrounded by others like it.
+There are already guesses about what it is?
+I won't keep you waiting: it's a bunker!
 And in Frankfurt there are at least 23 more of them.
 Some bunkers have been converted and are now used as a warehouse, a bar, and even a kindergarten, but most remain abandoned.
-Such an unusual system of above-ground bunkers may have saved peaceful residents during carpet bombings.
-It's not unlikely that, thanks to these shelters, the mortality rate from bombings during World War II in Frankfurt was only 1%, whereas in other German cities it was several times higher.
-For example, Berlin 2.5%; Cologne 3.5%; Darmstadt 10.9%; Dresden not less than 12%.
-The truth turned out not to be pleasant either, but it's better this way than if I kept coming up with more options.
-Check out in the comments the map of Frankfurt's above-ground bunkers. #frankfurt #history
+Such an unusual system of above-ground bunkers could have saved civilians during carpet bombings.
+It's not unlikely that, thanks to these shelters, the death rate from bombings during World War II in Frankfurt was only 1%, whereas in other German cities it was many times higher.
+For example, Berlin 2.5%; Cologne 3.5%; Darmstadt 10.9%; Dresden no less than 12%.
+The truth turned out not to be pleasant either, but better that way than if I kept coming up with variants.
+Check out in the comments a map of Frankfurt's above-ground bunkers. #frankfurt #history